Cumulocity-IoT/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-611-0-usage-statistics-new-fields-counting-operations.md

 ticket: MTM-61325
 version: 10.20.611.0
 ---
-Two new properties: `operationsCreatedCount`, `operationsUpdateCount` were added to all REST endpoints returning usage statistics detailed requests counters.
+Two new properties `operationsCreatedCount`, `operationsUpdateCount` have been added to all REST endpoints which will return detailed request counters for usage statistics.
-At the first step of this new feature {{< product-c8y-iot >}} returns those values always equal `0`.
+In a first implementation step, the {{< product-c8y-iot >}} platform returns these properties with `0` values.
-Implementation of counting logic in reaction to REST requests and MQTT messages creating and updating operations will be added in the following changes to the 10.20 release.
+In a future implementation, counting logic in reaction to REST requests and MQTT messages creating and updating operations will be added.